KevinRPan/kevinrpan.github.io/index.md

 **Education:** As an undergraduate, I studied math, statistics, computer science and economics at the University of Pennsylvania to understand how to create and interpret useful models for various phenomena.
 I credit my interest in behavioral economics to my experience in research working for Katherine Milkman and Hengchen Dai in the Wharton School.

-**Hobbies:** When offline, I enjoy travel, [lifestyle photography](https://www.flickr.com/photos/kevinpan), [sci-fi and self-help](https://www.goodreads.com/kpan), [vaporwave and future R&B](https://soundcloud.com/kpan), and snowboarding.
+**Hobbies:** When offline, I enjoy travel, [lifestyle photography](https://www.flickr.com/photos/kevinpan), podcasts, [thought-provoking reads](https://www.goodreads.com/kpan), crosswords, [electronic R&B](https://soundcloud.com/kpan), and snowboarding.
 I am also a serial optimizer.